TugboatQA/docs/getting-started/guides/generic-lamp.md

 ### Configure a Document Root

-By default, Tugboat tries to serve content from a `/docroot` in the root of your git repository.
+By default, Tugboat tries to serve content from a `/docroot` folcer in the root of your git repository.
 If your repository is already set up like this, the following step can be skipped.

-To point Tugboat to the right location in your repository, add a line to the `tugboat-init` section.
+To point Tugboat to the right location in your repository, add a line to the `tugboat-init` section of the build script.
 To serve content from `/public_html` in your repository add this.

 ```sh